LoyolaChicagoBooks/introcs-csharp/rst/whileinteractive.rst

 Luckily you will get a compiler error in that situation, avoiding more major troubleshooting:
-The *complete* copy of the line copies the *declaration* part as well as the assignment part, and mono sees the declaration of ``number`` already there from the scope outside the while block, and complains.
+The *complete* copy of the line copies the *declaration* part as well as the assignment part, and the compiler sees the declaration of ``number`` already there from the scope outside the while block, and complains.